Wompipomp/function-kcl/README.md

     }
 ```

+### Extra resources
+By defining one or more special ExtraResources, you can ask Crossplane to retrieve additional resources from the local cluster and make them available to your templates.
+See the [docs](https://github.com/crossplane/crossplane/blob/main/design/design-doc-composition-functions-extra-resources.md) for more information.

 ### Patching the XR status field

 You can read the XR, patch it with the status field and return the new patched XR in the `item` result like this